 Writing Fiction: 9 Ways to Mastery is now online!

-I am now offering this self-paced, online course, which contains content from my Read to Write Books courses in videos and pdfs.
-You’ll learn my Master Craft Juggling framework to improve writing and enhance reading.
+My online course contains contains content from my in-person Read to Write Books courses.
+Through self-paced videos and activity pdfs, you’ll learn my Master Craft Juggling framework to improve writing and enhance reading.
 You’ll find help with craft and inspiration for your writing and reading intentions, whether you are thinking of writing fiction, are starting a book project, or have story drafts and novel manuscripts needing revision.

 Please click over to courses.christinewalker.net to learn more, sample free videos, or fill out the form below with your questions.